syncfusion-content/javascript-docs/js/api/ejKanban.md

 ### fields.color `string`
 {:#members:fields-color}

-To customize the card has been Mapped into card colorfield.
+To customize the card has been Mapped into card color field.

 #### Default Value: